The links in this post are affiliate links and I will receive a small commission if you make a purchase after clicking

 Option 1: a monthly subscription for $16.95 plus shipping.

-Option 2: a six months subscription for $95.70 plus shipping as a one of payment.
+Option 2: a six months subscription for $95.70 plus shipping as one payment.
 The price equals a monthly payment of $15.95 so you save one dollar a month compared to option 1.

 Please note that the subscriptions auto-renew, but Little Passports will send you an email with a notification, so you can stop the renewal at any time if you wish.